divitham1525/face-blur-python-opencv/README.md

 #### For `manual_blur_image.py`:
 ![](./outputs/manual_blur_image.gif)

-## 📍 Note
+## Note
 I am using face detection model in [face_model](./face_model) folder that can detects faces but codes are valid for any `.pb` object detection model.

-## 📖 References
+## References
 * [Face Detection Model](https://github.com/yeephycho/tensorflow-face-detection)
 * [Original Video of Imitation Game Trailer](https://www.youtube.com/watch?v=j2jRs4EAvWM)

-## 🦸‍♀️ Project's Core Codes
+## Project's Core Codes
-- [📍 TensorFlow Object Detection:](https://github.com/asmaamirkhan/TFObjectDetection) check out this repo in case that you want to use the core code for other purpose
+- [TensorFlow Object Detection:](https://github.com/asmaamirkhan/TFObjectDetection) check out this repo in case that you want to use the core code for other purpose

-## 💼 Contact
-Find me on [LinkedIn](https://www.linkedin.com/in/asmaamirkhan/) and feel free to mail me, [Asmaa 🦋](mailto:asmaamirkhan.am@gmail.com)